DeadEnigma13/CI_PP2_2048/README.md

 #### Returning User
 4. As a returning user, I want to easily contact the game owner in case of any issues.
 5. As a returning user, I want to find social media links to the site owners previous work.
+6. As a returning user, I want to know my current score
 #### Site Owner
-6. As the site owner, I want users to contact about issues and bugs.
+7. As the site owner, I want users to contact about issues and bugs.
-7. As the site owner, I want users to find all relative information easily.
+8. As the site owner, I want users to find all relative information easily.
 ## Design

 ### Design Choices